remondis-it/gradle-project-template/README.md

 ## Getting started

+Clone and check out this template in the latest version.
+Then copy the content to your empty project and modify the files to fit your needs.

-When starting a new project from this template perform a text search on the string `~~TODO:~~` do find all places that require modification.
-The comments lead you to the particular decisions to be made about your project settings.
+__When starting a new project from this template perform a text search on the string `~~TODO:~~` do find all places that require modification.
+The comments lead you to the particular decisions to be made about your project settings.__